 What is a vortex?
 Here’s my best description…

-I’ve been doing vortex tours in Sedona since 2006.
+I’ve been offering vortex tours in Sedona since 2006.
 I have read many books and listen to several talks and lectures on the subject.
 I have worked for several tour companies, some large, some privately owned, all great.
-I have had several shaman teachers that all gave me some insight to vortexes, Where they are, how to find them, what type of a vortex it was, etc.
+I have had several shamanic teachers that all gave me some insight to vortexes, Where they are, how to find them, what type of a vortex it is, etc.

 When I am out on tour, the things I get asked the most from visitors is, “Where is the vortex?”
 They are looking for a spiral-shaped formation that is supposed to be coming out of the ground.
 At least that is what they look like on the local “to do” maps.
 Some of the “New Age” folks in Sedona may refer to them as vortices.

 The truth is, you can’t see a vortex at all, it is something you feel.
 It is a place where the energy is more concentrated and can easily be used to heal faster or create more of something in your life.
 When I was about six or seven years old we lived in Oregon and one day my mother decided to take my brother and sister and I to this place called, “The House of Mystery.”
 This house was built on a vortex site.
 After traveling for about two hours down this dirt road with huge green trees on both sides we finally arrived at this little house built on the side of this hill.
 I was so excited to see what the buzz was all about that I jumped out of the car before it was even stopped.